BetOnline: Innovations

 BetOnline has publicized some of its more innovative approaches to online gaming.
 In 2009, the company set out to place and accept the first wager from the summit of Mount Everest.
 Hiring a veteran climber, Tim Rippel, the company promised to donate $20,000 to a popular charity (as chosen by voters on Facebook and Twitter) upon successfully summiting the peak and placing a bet.
 While the climbing team was unable to place a bet from the summit, a wager was placed on May 18, 2009 (local time) from “Base Camp 4” at 26,000 feet above sea level.
 The bet was a winner, wagering that the Los Angeles Lakers would cover the spread against the Houston Rockets in Game 7 of the NBA Western Conference Semifinals.
 BetOnline still donated the $20,000 across three top vote-getting charities.

-BetOnline becomes one of the first online poker rooms to use the cryptocurrency bitcoin.
+BetOnline was one of the first online poker rooms to use the cryptocurrency Bitcoin.
+In January 2022, it was reported that BetOnline had purchased a 'Bored Ape Yacht Club' NFT.
+In May, 2022 BetOnline accepted what is believed to be the first ever wager made from outer space.